algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ##### 5.2 Jean-Marc

-  Jean-Marc is a Python dev and he works has an IT developer in a services company.
+  Jean-Marc is a Python developer and he works has an IT developer in a services company.
 He would like to make a wallpaper for a project.
 So he made a code in python in the HARFANG® Framework application.
 And then he put the code given by HARFANG® Framework into HARFANG® Studio.

 ##### 5.3 Baptiste

   Baptiste is an IT student and learns F# at school. and he would make an app game by his hands.
 So he use F# to code his game and he use FABGen to bind the F# into C++ and put it in HARFANG® Studio.

 ##### 5.4 Nathalie
-  Nathalie is dev python.
-And she wanted to create a game application in python.
+  Nathalie, she is developer python and she wanted to create a game application in python.
 So she put in HARFANG® Framework  a code in python.
 And she has take the code give by HARFANG® Framework.
 And also put it in HARFANG® Studio.

 <!--
 idées :